 Through the years many good changes occurred.
 VBAC (vaginal birth after cesarean) deliveries were allowed at Medical Center Hospital (now University Hospital) as some of the first studies that indicated it was a safe alternative were done there.
 Our second son, Dustin, was born there in 1984 following a great nonmedicated 4 hour labor with my family and a ton of medical residents in the birthing room.
 Our baby was nursing within 10 minutes of his birth and never left my side during our 24 hour hospital stay.
 His VBAC birth made me feel like I could accomplish anything!

 I was teaching childbirth classes privately at a local free-standing birthing center with another Lamaze certified educator and several Bradley educators, worked at the birthing center and had the best teaching expereince of my career there.
-I was able to work with families through their pregnancy, teach their classes, help them through birth and breastfeeding and see them when they came back for their post partum check.
+I was able to work with families through their pregnancy, teach their classes, help them through birth and breastfeeding and see them when they came back for their post birth check.
 I was able to see the "big picture" in a way that was not possible working in a hospital setting.
 I continued to promote mom choices by teaching VBAC classes, sibling classes and breastfeeding classes along with Lamaze classes.

 My next venture into advocacy was to develop women's health and childbirth education at a local women's and children's hospital that encouraged moms to birth their way after the birthing center closed.
 I worked labor and delivery and loved the birthing room deliveries where we had physicians who promoted choice.
 The childbirth education was developed using Lamaze standards and we employed a variety of wonderful educators who were all certified by Lamaze, ICEA or other recognized organizations.
 During this time I became an IBCLC and started the first outpatient lactation clinic in San Antonio.
 After 10 years of running this fabulous nationally recognized program, this innovative little hospital was closed during a merger with another large hospital system in San Antonio.
 I chose to go into private practice offering Lamaze and breastfeeding classes and assistance to couples who wanted additional options.
 I have continued this practice and love providing options that are taylored to the needs of the pregnant person and their family.